Moki38/Moki-ROV2/README.md

+#
+# This code is no longer maintained, use at your own risk and support.
+#

 # Moki-ROV2 (Pilot your ROV directly from your PC)

 If you gonna use this code, please let me know by email!

 Warning: This is NOT out-of-the-box software, it will need advanced linux/arduino/hardware skills to get it working!

-If you encounter an issue; please mail details to <rov-pi@team-moki.nl>
+If you encounter an issue, good luck.

 This software was build on a Raspberry PI (Model B+)